Electoral history of Bill Clinton: 1982 Arkansas gubernatorial election

 After losing the governorship in 1980, Clinton self-deprecatingly referred to himself as "the youngest former governor in the history of the country".
 He joined his friend Bruce Lindsey's Little Rock law firm of Wright, Lindsey, and Jennings.
 In early February 1982, Clinton announced his candidacy for the 1982 gubernatorial election.
 In a 30-second televised advertisement, he admitted making mistakes in his first term, but asked voters for their trust and support.
 While campaigning in late February, Hillary Rodham began referring to herself as "Mrs. Bill Clinton".
-Joe Purcell, a former lieutenant governor of Arkansas, and Jim Guy Tucker, the representative for Arkansas's 2nd congressional district, launched strong challenges against him in the Democratic primaries.
+Joe Purcell, a former lieutenant governor and attorney general of Arkansas, and Jim Guy Tucker, the representative for Arkansas's 2nd congressional district and a former attorney general, launched strong challenges against him in the Democratic primaries.
 Determined to undercut Tucker, Clinton claimed that Tucker was mostly absent from the House of Representatives during his tenure as a representative.

 Clinton said he lost the 1980 election badly because he had been out of touch with the people.
 He said, "They [voters] elected him [Governor White] in a protest vote."
 While campaigning for the 1982 election, Clinton began appearing at town hall meetings, a relatively new format that helped him to maintain his popularity and get in touch with voters.
 He won almost 42% of the popular vote in the primary.
 Since no candidate won a majority, a runoff election was conducted between Clinton and Purcell.
 Clinton won, defeating Purcell by almost 7.4% of the popular vote.
 Even after Clinton's victory, Purcell refused to endorse him for the general election.
+The rift was such that Purcell's campaign manager, Joe McCarty, headed a group called "Democrats for White" in the general election.